the1lab/1lab/src/Algebra/Ring/Module/Multilinear.lagda.md

     _ : ∀ {i : Fin n} → Module-notation R ⌞ Ms i ⌟
     _ = module-notation (Ms _)

-  -- Normally there would be no way in hell these helpers would ever -- be useful... except this module needs lossy-unification for -- performance reasonsl so we might as well abuse it for style!
   _⟨_⟩
     : Multilinear-map n Ms N
     → {_ : Πᶠ (λ i → ⌞ Ms i ⌟)} {i : Fin n} → ⌞ Ms i ⌟ → ⌞ N ⌟